mlgranger540/words-of-a-fanboy/README.md

 ### Content and Media

-All written content on the website was created by myself.
+All written content on the website and in the blog posts was created by myself.

+The hero image was taken by me.

-The Google Font [Patrick Hand](https://fonts.google.com/specimen/Patrick+Hand) was used for the title, and [Diphylleia](https://fonts.google.com/specimen/Diphylleia) for the blog entry dates.
+The Google Font [Noto Serif](https://fonts.google.com/specimen/Noto+Serif) was used for the title, and [Diphylleia](https://fonts.google.com/specimen/Diphylleia) for the sub-heading, links, and blog entry dates.